Carrot Cake Banana Bread

 - Carrot: Use fresh carrot.
 I prefer it finely grated but any thickness works.

-Step 2: Add the banana, milk, vinegar and vanilla and fold together until all of the flour is wetted.
+Step 2: Add the banana, milk, vinegar and vanilla and stir together until all of the flour is wetted.

-Step 3: Add the carrot and walnuts and fold until evenly distributed.
+Step 3: Add the shredded carrot and walnuts and fold until evenly distributed.

-Step 4: Scoop the batter into the prepared loaf ban and bake for about 30 minutes or until a toothpick inserted into the centre comes out clean.
+Step 4: Scoop the batter into the prepared loaf pan and bake for about 30 minutes or until a toothpick inserted into the centre comes out clean.
+Let the bread cool in the pan before lifting out and slicing.

 Icing Options